 - Reason for search

-COMPARING SEARCH OUTCOMES AT TRAFFIC STOPS
+COMPARING SEARCH OUTCOMES AT VEHICLE STOPS

 One common explanation for racial disparities in stops and searches is that members of some racial groups may be more likely to have contraband.
 To assess this, this analysis examines how often officers recorded discovering contraband such as alcohol or stolen goods in searches of drivers in each racial group.